lukash/refloat/CONTRIBUTING.md

 Bugfix Pull Requests are always welcome.
 If you want to implement a feature, it is advised get in touch first, to make sure your feature is in line with the direction Refloat development is heading.

 ## Commit Messages
-Use descriptive (but succint) commit title.
+Use descriptive (but succinct) commit title.
 For non-trivial commits, add a short commit description with any due explanation.

 If the commit fixes a bug or adds a feature that should be mentioned in the changelog, add a `Fix:` or `Feature:` [git trailer](https://alchemists.io/articles/git_trailers) respectively.